eirikt/tippekonkurranse/README.md

 #### v2.x : Proper URL
 * [Heroku/Custom domains][31]

+#### v2.x : Offline support
+* Create offline-capable solution just for the heck of it

 #### v2.x
 * Establish proper REST service for Tippeliga data for everybody to use without leaning to crappy web scraping routines ...